Madison Democratic Town Committee

 Candidate for Board of Finance

-“I want to continue bringing a socially liberal, fiscally responsible perspective to the Board of Finance, protecting taxpayers’ interests and preserving the public’s voice on major town decisions.”
+“I want to continue bringing a fiscally responsible perspective to the Board of Finance, protecting taxpayers’ interests and preserving the public’s voice on major town decisions.”

 Jude Hession has lived in Madison for 30 years and is the parent of a Madison Public Schools graduate.
 An attorney with 35 years of experience in securities and business litigation, she has worked in both prominent law firms and the insurance and financial services industries.